99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

     stores.
 You can have up to 10 dimensions in one metric, and each dimension is defined by a name and value pair

   Metric filters define the terms and patterns to look for in log data as it is sent to CloudWatch Logs, then it turns metric filters log data into numerical
-  CloudWatch metrics that you can graph or set an alarm on.
+  CloudWatch metrics that you can graph or set an alarm on. (custom metrics)
 - Logs:
   - log groups: name representing the application
   - log stream, instance within application